Bearer/bearer/README.md

 ### Supported Language

-Bearer currently supports JavaScript and Ruby and their associated most used frameworks and libraries.
-More languages will follow.
+Bearer currently supports JavaScript, TypeScript and Ruby and their associated most used frameworks and libraries.
+Java support is under active development, more languages will follow.

 ### What makes Bearer different from any other SAST tools?